10 Benefits of Testosterone Replacement Therapy (TRT)

 The stiffness you’ve been feeling in your tendons and ligaments also lessens dramatically.

-With continued treatment, the effects of maintaining if not improving your bone density can last as long as three years, potentially longer, before they plateau (3).
+With continued treatment, the effects of improving your bone density can last three years or longer before they plateau (2).

 10) You’ll Burn Belly Fat Faster